Italy - Factors to watch on Dec. 19

 The former chief financial officer of Telecom Italia and a former executive at bank UniCredit are the top candidates to become chief executive of troubled bank Carige , two sources close to the matter said on Wednesday.

+Assicurazioni Generali acquires Palazzo delle Scintille, an historic former velodrome now part of the new Citylife district of Milan, for 30.1 million euros ($33.18 million), Corriere della Sera reports.

+Cloud computing specialist WIIT says it has renewed a multi-year agreement including new Cyber Security services, with luxury interior trims maker Alcantara for a total value of 8.5 million euros.

-Italian tax police visited the headquarters of the insurer Son Wednesday and seized documents relating to the sacking of former Chief Executive Alberto Minali in October, a source close to the case said.
+Italian tax police visited the headquarters of the insurer Son Wednesday and seized documents relating to the sacking of former Chief Executive Alberto Minali in October.

 The bank said it had taken 17 billion euros in the latest round of cheap loans offered by the European Central Bank.